Search

 Recommendations for people to reach fair solutions

-13 recommendations have been developed so far.
+We have developed 13 recommendations that can be used globally and 12 for Tunisia.
 They can be applied by justice practitioners or HR professionals who deal with employment problems to give people fair and effective solutions.
 Keep in mind that many parties to employment disputes help themselves, and can benefit from these recommendations as well.

 Combining research and shared practices help people reach fair solutions